khalid-hussain/morals-and-behaviour/6-kinds-of-love.md

-170. The man who is unhappy in love is the one who is racked by a passion for one whom he can keep locked away and with whom he may be united without incurring the wrath of Allāh or the criticism of his fellow-men.
+170. The man who is unhappy in love is the one who is racked by a passion for one whom he can keep locked away and with whom he may be united without incurring the wrath of Allāh or the criticism of his fellow men.
 All is well when the two lovers agree in loving each other.
 For love to run its course freely, it is essential that the two do not feel bored, for that is a bad feeling which gives rise to hatred.
 Perfect love would be if destiny forgot